 - 10 Hiking Essentials to Pack for a Day Hike

-20 Best Places to Visit For Your Utah Bucket List
+25 Best Places to Visit in Utah For Your Utah Bucket List

 Bonneville Salt Flats Tops the List of Cool Things to do in Utah

 About 1.5 hours west of Salt Lake City at the Nevada border are the Bonneville Salt Flats.
-This picturesque area has a hard salt crust that covers over 25,000 square acres of land.
+This picturesque area has a hard salt crust that covers more than 25,000 square acres of land.

 To visit Bonneville, pull off Interstate 80 at the rest stop and drive your own car right onto the salt.
 We highly recommend catching sunrise or sunset there.

 Regardless of the time you visit, bring a camera and have fun taking photos especially when it turns into a big mirror after it rains.
 If it’s wet though, you can’t drive your car on it because you can get stuck.

 Since the area is run by the Bureau of Land Management, you can camp for free in one of the designated areas.
 Check the weather first, it’s really hot in summer.
 The Best Western Plus Wendover Inn is also nearby.

 Ice Castles in Midway is One of the Best Winter Places to Visit in Utah